There are four main research themes in the ACTION lab.

 How do people across the lifespan learn new knowledge outside of the classroom?
 How do people across the lifespan search and assess the “evidence” needed to make complex judgments?

-The research program aims at advancing basic knowledge in cognitive sciences about how human minds across the lifespan adapt to contemporary information environments through self-regulated processes, such as information search and uptake, for complex information goals, including decision-making and knowledge acquisition.
+The research program aims at advancing basic knowledge in cognitive sciences about how human minds interact with evolving technologies (including recommender systems, AI, etc.) through self-regulated processes, such as information search and learning, for complex information goals, including decision-making and knowledge acquisition.
+Current projects include: search as learning/ Information foraging across the lifespan; exploring knowledge representations with large language models.

 How do people + machine work together to perform complex cognitive tasks?
 How can we build a system to help both machine and human learn new knowledge?